Best Litter Box Accessories That Actually Make Cleaning Easier

 View on Amazon

 Throwing waste into a regular trash can often leads to lingering smells, especially if it sits for a day or two.
-A sealed disposal system keeps everything contained until you’re ready to empty it.
+A sealed disposal system keeps everything contained until you are ready to empty it.

 These systems use a tight-sealing lid and bag system to trap odor inside, which makes a big difference in smaller homes or apartments.

-If you don’t want waste sitting in your regular trash, this type of sealed disposal system makes a noticeable difference.
+If you do not want waste sitting in your regular trash, this type of sealed disposal system makes a noticeable difference.

 litter genie cat litter disposal system for controlling odor from waste